wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 </tr>
 <tr>
 <td>Unit</td>
 <td>Unit of measurement to assign to the label that appears along the X-axis.
 This unit <em>does not</em> change the unit of measurement.
+This unit also does not affect the Y axis.
 <p>Supported units are:</p>
 <ul>
 <li>Time - Ranges from yoctoseconds (ys) to years (yr)</li>